kranners/frappuccino/docs/Command Line.md

 fi
 ```

-To check if a value IS NOT set, use `-z`:
+To check if a value IS NOT set, use `-z`
 ```shell
 kill_port() {
 	pid="$(lsof -i :${1} | awk 'NR > 1 {print $2}')"